Apollo-Blaze/Murder-Mystery/README.md

 - **Unlockable Clues**: As users progress, more clues become available in the chat history, allowing them to piece together the mystery.
 - **Music**: Background music enhances the atmosphere, adding suspense during key moments.
 - **Forensic Analysis**: An investigative tool that reveals forensic details about the crime scene, adding depth to the evidence available.
+- **Speech-to-Text**: Transcribe your voice into text to ask questions and interact with suspects.
 - **Responsiveness**: The game is fully responsive, ensuring a seamless experience on both desktop and mobile devices.

 ---